 - 1/2 cup rotisserie chicken or roasted chicken

-- 2 medjool dates, coarsely chopped
+- 2 large Medjool dates, pitted and coarsely chopped

-- 1 apple, small dice
+- 1 apple, cored, small dice or thinly sliced

 - Freshly cracked pepper, to taste